 43 Summer Street, the Wilcomb-Pinder house (1718) - This timber-framed First Period house was built in 1718 by William Wilcomb.
 The interior of the home features hand-hewn summer beams, wide plank flooring and the original fireplaces.
 The next owner, William Benjamin Pinder was a corporal with Col. Appleton’s company during the French and Indian War.

-27 Lakeman’s Lane, the Benjamin Fellows house (1719) - The Benjamin Fellows House at 27 Lakeman’s Lane won the Honorable Mention for the Mary Conley Award in 1993.
-The house was built between 1719 and 1740.
-Ephraim Fellows inherited the homestead of his father Benjamin on Lakeman’s Lane.
-Ephraim was a private in Captain Thomas Burnham’s Company which marched on the alarm of April 19, 1775, fighting in … Continue reading 27 Lakeman’s Lane, the Benjamin Fellows house (1719)
+27 Lakeman’s Lane, the Benjamin Fellows house (1719) - Ephraim Fellows was a private in Captain Thomas Burnham's Company which marched on the alarm of April 19, 1775, fighting in the Battle of Lexington.
+He inherited the homestead of his father Benjamin on Lakemans Lane.

-59 East Street, the Daniel Ringe house (1719) - Samuel York the small lot fronting on East Street to Daniel Ringe, Oct.
+59 East Street, the Daniel Ringe house (1719) - The small lot fronting on East Street to Daniel Ringe, Oct.
 16, 1719 .
 Ringe sold to John Holland, Nov.
 6, 1742.
 Daniel Ringe was an early settler of Ipswich, and as a young man worked as a cow-herd.
-Captain Ringe was a soldier in the Indian wars in his and became a prominent citizen of Ipswich.
+Captain Ringe was a soldier in the Indian wars and became a prominent citizen of Ipswich.

-297 Linebrook Road, the Joseph Chapman house (1720) - The Joseph Chapman house at 297 Linebrook Rd. was built circa 1720.
-The building is perhaps the oldest structure in Linebrook, and is said to have once had a fireplace in which one could stand up..
-The post and beam frame has summer beams with simple bevel chamfers, supporting the 1720 construction date.
-The first Chapman to be … Continue reading 297 Linebrook Road, the Joseph Chapman house (1720)
+297 Linebrook Road, the Joseph Chapman house (1720) - This house is one of the oldest structures in Linebrook, The post and beam frame has summer beams with simple bevel chamfers, supporting the 1720 construction date.

 73 High Street, the Nathaniel Lord house (C 1720) - This house is named after Nathaniel Lord who spent 36 years as the Register of Probate in the Ipswich Court.
 The western half of this house predates the eastern side and may have 17th Century elements.